 Warren Buffett was once quoted as saying: “Look at market fluctuations (volatility) as your friend rather than your enemy.”

-For example, a currency pair that is fluctuating between 5-10 pips is less volatile than an FX pair that fluctuates between 50-100 pips.
+For example, a currency pair that is fluctuating between 5-10 pips is less volatile than a forex pair that fluctuates between 50-100 pips.

 If you look closely you can see that some currencies and currency pairs are more volatile than others.
 You must have heard of the term ‘safe haven’ which refers to some currencies like the Japanese Yen, the Swiss Franc and the US dollar (to a certain degree).

-On the other hand, emerging market currencies such as the Turkish Lira, Mexican Peso, Indian Rupee and Thai Baht are considered more volatile than the safe haven currencies.
+On the other hand, emerging market and exotic currency pairs such as the Turkish Lira, Mexican Peso, Indian Rupee and Thai Baht are considered more volatile than the safe haven currencies.

 Quoting Warren Buffett again, he said: “All time is uncertain.
 It was uncertain back in 2007, we just didn't know it was uncertain.”